Yarra Hills Secondary College – an eLearning journey

 Does the school perform maintenance on the Windows laptop BYOD?

 Students and parents are responsible for maintenance of all privately owned devices.
-Refer above, ensure Anti-Virus software and Windows updates are being regularly installed.
-College technicians are available to provide support and advice to students and parents if required.
-The College technicians are available to students before school, recess, lunch time and after school.
+Ensure Anti-Virus software and Windows updates are being regularly installed.
+College ICT technicians are available to provide support and advice to students and parents if required.
+The College ICT technicians are available to students before school, recess, lunch time and after school.
 Parents can communicate with College technicians via email: ictsupport@yarrahills.vic.edu.au

 It is expected that students will attend school from the beginning of the year with all appropriate resources, including their Windows laptop BYOD.
 Classroom teachers will likely utilise resources that require students have a functional BYOD from the first week of term.

-Yes, although the purchasing portal is currently open for purchase and supply before the end of 2023, the portal will be available in the new calendar year, with updated delivery timelines provided, to assist parents who may not have sourced a Windows laptop BYOD.
-Due to the Covid-19 pandemic, electronic equipment shortages and global supply constraints, it is advisable not to leave the sourcing of a Windows laptop BYOD until the start of the school year.
+Yes, although the purchasing portal is currently open for purchase and supply before the end of 2025, the portal will be available in the new calendar year, with updated delivery timelines provided, to assist parents who may not have sourced a Windows laptop BYOD.

 Can my student use an Apple MAC or iPad for year 7 BYOD?